 Hi there!
-I’m Susan.
+I’m Susan – artist, creative coach and tutor from the beautiful Horowhenua district in Aotearoa, New Zealand.
 I’m a firm believer that creativity is everybody’s birthright – no exceptions.
 Of course, not everyone’s creative potential is nourished in the way it should be but, believe me, the seed is always there waiting to be germinated.
 No matter how old you are.

 I was lucky enough to be introduced to the joy of art from a very young age.
 Thanks to a forward thinking mum, who ensured a steady supply of sketch books, coloured pencils and crayons, being creative was as natural to me as breathing.

 Sadly, not everyone was as encouraging.
 Attendance at a rigid, academically minded Catholic primary school proved disastrous for my budding artistry.
 One nun in particular seemed hell-bent on crushing my creative efforts through a potent mix of humiliation and sabotage.
 By the time I left, I’d learned to play it safe, stay within the lines and do what was expected.
 Not surprisingly, my art teacher at college suggested I give art away and become a secretary.
 Which I did.

 And, so the world of work took over and while I had one or two creative jobs along the way, I gave art a wide berth.
 It wasn’t until my mid 30’s that I finally began to paint again.
 It was a pretty tentative start, but it gathered momentum a few years later, after a particularly challenging period of time.
 I determined that my priorities had to change.